Making comparison: Branch vs Subsidiary vs Representative office in Hong Kong

-Since a subsidiary is basically a private company limited by shares, it is considered as a distinct legal entity that has a legal status separate from its owners/shareholders.
+Since a subsidiary is a private company limited by shares, it is considered a distinct legal entity that has a legal status separate from its owners/shareholders.
 This means if a foreign parent company holds ownership of a subsidiary in Hong Kong, it will not hold any further liabilities other than the proportion of shares it owns.

 This can be a significant advantage since it provides a given foreign parent company with a great deal of safety in case everything goes south for its subsidiary in Hong Kong (insolvency for example).

 - Entity name: a subsidiary’s name can be similar or different to that of the parent company in another jurisdiction (however, subject to certain criteria).

 - Business activity: a subsidiary can carry out activities that are the same or different from the parent company.
 This is an advantage over the types of branches and representative offices.

 - Entity’s key personnel: a subsidiary company in Hong Kong needs to satisfy the requirement of appointing the following key persons: